Robotmurlock/MATF-NI-Mapper/README.md

 [\[5\] S. Mardsic and J. Segal, Shape theory, North-Holland Publishing Company, 1982.]()

 [\[6\] The Shape of an Image: A Study of Mapper on Images](https://www.researchgate.net/publication/320596185_The_Shape_of_an_Image_A_Study_of_Mapper_on_Images)

+[\[7\] Article: Topology based data analysis identifies a subgroup of breast cancers with a unique mutational profile and excellent survival](https://www.pnas.org/content/108/17/7265)